bleotrim/power-flow/README.md

 ## 2. Test with a polkit rule that allows everything for that user (for testing only)

-Edit the polkit rule file `/etc/polkit-1/rules.d/52-udisks-poweroff-user.rules` to the following:
+Edit or create the polkit rule file `/etc/polkit-1/rules.d/52-udisks-poweroff-user.rules` to the following:

 ```javascript
 polkit.addRule(function(action, subject) {